TUM-FAF/faf-contributions/README.md

 If you don't have git on your machine, [install it]( https://help.github.com/articles/set-up-git/).

+**Note: If you faced any problem following this guide please create a [new issue](https://github.com/TUM-FAF/faf-contributions/issues/new) or contact me on str.dr4605@gmail.com or https://www.facebook.com/str.dr4605**

 ## Fork this repository

 Fork this repository by clicking on the fork button on the top of this page.